ToniWonKanobi/theoveranalyzed.net/posts/2015/3/4/getting-back-into-fitness.md

 # 'Me' Now

 My small little blog is very important to me, but I would be terribly remiss if I passed away in ten years because I chose to not take care of myself now.
-Whatever story or link I want to share, or whatever small design change I just can't want to get out -- that stuff can wait.
+Whatever story or link I want to share, or whatever small design change I just can't want to get out---that stuff can wait.

 Why not take my dog for a run?